INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

  * If I come out with a new version of the software later on, can I add it to the existing repository within the IJOC organization?

-   * The answer to this may evolve over time.
+   * At the current time this is not done.
+The answer to this may evolve over time.
 Please contact us if/when this happens and we will make a determination.